 Rukia is 27 years old and lives in the village of Kitanda in Southern Tanzania.
-She heard about the Hoja income generation programme at a village meeting.
+She heard about the Hoja small loans programme at a village meeting.
 Rukia borrowed 50,000TSH (£20) to help her to start her business in 2011, a small restaurant providing traditional Tanzanian food in the village.

 The restaurant provides her with a sustainable source of income which she uses to support herself and her daughter, Husna, earning enough to send her to school and provide food to keep her healthy.